 How to get your sports organization’s website to the top of Google results

 Promoting your sports organization is important to help communicate with parents, coaches, and players.
-But, to get started you need to make sure parents can easily find information.
+But, to get started you need to make sure community members can easily find information about your league or club.
 The first step to making it easy to find information is to get your website near the top of Google search rankings for your sport in your region.

 Ever wondered how you could make your site appear at the top of search results for phrases like “youth sports in (name your community)”?
 Here are a few important factors to remember to help improve your website’s Google ranking:

 The first step is to post content regularly on your website.
 Generally speaking, updating your pages more often will help your website climb in search rankings.
 Keeping content fresh will decrease bounce rate, which sends a signal to Google that your website has useful content and information.

 Make sure you’re posting important information like registration info, schedules, and announcements on your website.
 If you’re not posting updated information, website visitors will leave immediately and your bounce rate will rise.